Golden Gate to Ancient Rus'. VI

 DISCOVERING NEW KNOWLEDGE

-With the help of the text "Temples of Ancient Rus' - the guardians of culture" and
+Using the text “Temples of Ancient Rus' - Guardians of Culture” and

-illustrations explain why temples are called "custodians of culture"?
+Explain with illustrations why temples are called “custodians of culture”?

 fresco